m18646461005/iot/intl.en-US/Best Practices/Device management/Connect a sub-device to IoT Platform/Overview.md

 ## References

-To download the SDK demo used in this example, click [here](https://docs-aliyun.cn-hangzhou.oss.aliyun-inc.com/assets/attach/44229/intl_en/1565952427116/iotx-api-demo.zip).
+To download the SDK demo used in this example, click [iot api demo](https://docs-aliyun.cn-hangzhou.oss.aliyun-inc.com/assets/attach/44229/intl_en/1565952427116/iotx-api-demo.zip).

 To connect the sub-device to IoT Platform through the gateway, follow these steps: